tohjustin/Personal_Portfolio_Webpage/content/posts/2021-10-31-kube-lineage.md

 ...
 ```

 [By default](https://helm.sh/docs/topics/advanced/#storage-backends), this release information is stored as a `Secret` object in the namespace of the release.
-With a bit of extra effort, we can also extract the same manifest via `kubectl` & a bunch of other commonly used CLI tools:
+With a bit of extra effort, we can also extract the manifest via `kubectl` & a few other commonly used CLI tools:

 ```text
 $ RELEASE_SECRET_NAME="sh.helm.release.v1.kube-state-metrics.v1"